guilryder/chrome-extensions/xframe_ignore/README.md

 Drops X-Frame-Options and Content-Security-Policy HTTP response headers, allowing all pages to be iframed.

 ## Description
 Should be used only temporarily and only for development, testing, or troubleshooting purposes because it disables important browser security mechanisms.
+Use at your own risk.

 No custom options or installation instructions: just install the extension and enable it on the relevant websites using the standard browser controls.